phoeluga/ioBroker.synochat/README.md

 All changes to this project are described in the [CHANGELOG](./CHANGELOG.md).

 ## License

-This code is licensed under the license specified in the [LICENSE](./LICENSE) file.
+This code is licensed under 'The MIT License (MIT)' license specified in the [LICENSE](./LICENSE) file.

 Copyright (c) 2022 phoeluga <phoeluga@gmail.com>